bt5-coder/yolov5_openvino/README.md

 ## Run Yolov5 Openvino ipynb

+**Pay attention, the tutorial can only inference IMG, no video and cam is supported, if you need inference IMG or video, next chapter would be helpful**

 Then you can test openvino yolov5 with below commands.(ipynb)

 Before running the jupyter notebook, you need to configure openvino.